 The Treaty Grounds could be willing to host the annual pre-Waitangi Day welcome for politicians if asked to do so, a Treaty Grounds manager says.

-Sunday's fiasco at Te Tii Marae, in which media were barred from covering the politicians' powhiri or the discussions that followed in a political forum tent, has sparked calls for the annual welcome to be shifted to Te Whare Runanga, the carved meeting house on the Treaty Grounds.
+Sunday's controversy at Te Tii Marae, in which media were barred from covering the politicians' powhiri or the discussions that followed in a political forum tent, has sparked calls for the annual welcome to be shifted to Te Whare Runanga, the carved meeting house on the Treaty Grounds.

 Those calling for the move include NZ First MP Pita Paraone, whose party leader, Winston Peters, refused to go on to the marae.
 Mr Paraone is also chairman of the Waitangi National Trust Board which administers the Treaty Grounds.